Gevira, Hebrew: Queen Mother

 Abishag the Shunammite was a beautiful young maiden who had served King David in his last years 1 Kings 1:3–4.
 Adonijah asked Bathsheba to intercede with King Solomon, “Pray ask King Solomon—he will not refuse you—to give me Abishag the Shunammite as my wife” 1 Kings 2:17.
 Bathsheba began her request with, “Do not refuse me,” and Solomon replied: “Make your request, my mother; for I will not refuse you” 1 Kings 2:20.
 The queen mother was always the best intercessor, because her royal son loved her and trusted her.
 From this arose the Jewish tradition that when a man is suffering and his mother’s name is invoked in prayer, God will be more merciful toward him Ex 20:12.

-The objection is sometimes raised that immediately after Bathsheba’s intercession on behalf of Adonijah Solomon ordered him killed.
+The queen mother presented the petitions and often advised the king, but the king decided each case.
+Immediately after Bathsheba’s intercession on behalf of Adonijah Solomon ordered him killed.
 “Adonijah shall be put to death this day” 1 Kings 2:24.
 But it was not because of Bathsheba’s intercession.
 Adonijah had tried to usurp the throne 1 Kings 1:5 reserved for Solomon.
-When Adonijah also tried to get Abishag the Shunammite, King Solomon’s most beautiful wife 1 Kings 1:3–4, King Solomon finally had enough, and put him to death.
+When Adonijah also tried to get Abishag the Shunammite, King Solomon’s most beautiful wife 1 Kings 1:3–4, Solomon finally had enough, and put him to death.

-The Blessed Virgin Mary is Rabbi Yeshua’s gevira.
-She showed her intercessory love in the Wedding Feast at Cana.
+The Blessed Virgin Mary as Rabbi Yeshua’s gevira showed her intercessory love in the Wedding Feast at Cana.
 Ever since she has shown her intercessory love as Queen of Heaven, Queen of the Church, and Queen of the Universe, perhaps especially at Lourdes.